"...I did not see one flea or tick on my dogs the entire summer."

 Sandy Leon, Ortonville, MI

-"We sprayed four weeks ago, and have had no signs of any ticks."
+"We sprayed four weeks ago, and have had no signs of any ticks.
+Not only has it improved our

 "We sprayed our park and it worked!"